 Before you go with any insurance company, check their policies and validity in India.
 Though I had an insurance I mostly ended up going to private hospitals for not serious cases like cold, food poisoning, fever.
 The reason was the queue system and relatively not expensive cost.

 What vaccinations do I need for India?
 This is one of the top questions travelers ask me.
 I haven’t done any special vaccines before coming to India except those standard ones made back in childhood.
-I think this is a personal choice of everyone.
-Dengue, malaria and other diseases are real, though get better informed about the cases before taking the decision.
+Dengue, malaria and other diseases are real in India, though get better informed about the cases before taking the decision.

-If you decide to do vaccinations, I got to know in India that there is no vaccination from malaria.
+If you decide to do vaccinations, I got to know in India that there is no vaccination from malaria so far.
 It’s in the progress during many years, though as of now only pills are available.
 I’m sharing this info as I met some people who have received “vaccination” from malaria.
-You might want to double check this info with your doctor.
+I do recommend consulting a doctor in your country about the special requirements.

 - Carry some photocopies of your passport.
 You will need them for booking accommodation, some intercity transportation, SIM card, etc. You do need to carry a passport with you while traveling within India for hotel registration, ticket check in the trains and so on.